 3. Invest in Quality

 Purchasing a rug is a big investment, due to the fact that it requires extensive labor.
-It is however a wise investment that will provide years of service and pleasure, so don’t be afraid to spend a little extra to get exactly what you want!
+It is, however, a wise investment that will provide years of service and pleasure, so don’t be afraid to spend a little extra to get exactly what you want!

 TIP: Take a look at the backside of a rug as it’s the easiest way to distinguish its construction–one of the factors in determining the quality of a rug.
 For example, the commonly used wool fiber along with the individual knots on the backside of a hand-knotted rug, distinguish this prestigious and high-quality type of rug construction.

 Ready to get started on your rug shopping expedition?
 We sure hope so!
-And luckily for you, when you visit any 5 of Cantoni’s showrooms, you will also have the guidance and design expertise of our talented in-house design consultants (in addition to a wide variety of beautiful rugs to choose from, of course!)
+And luckily for you, when you visit any 5 of Cantoni’s showrooms, you will also have the guidance and design expertise of our talented in-house designers (in addition to a wide variety of beautiful rugs to choose from, of course!)

 Get a head start and browse some of our customers’ top-picks below!